Join Login

 Ebony Farrow

-Ebony is the Program Manager for Pathways to Apprenticeship at Centerstate CEO, working with women and people of color in Syracuse to prepare for and gain access to registered Building Trade apprenticeship programs.
+Ebony is the Director of Pathways to Apprenticeship, working with women and people of color in Syracuse to prepare for and gain access to registered Building Trade apprenticeship programs.
 She previously worked for COR Development, Syracuse EOC, and other community organizations in Syracuse.
 Ebony holds two degrees from Onondaga Community College in Interior Design and Architectural Technology.
 She lives in Syracuse with her family.